ShanandaDokka/RepairIt/README.md

 ### Google Maps API Integration:
 * The app integrates with the Google Maps API, which is used to fetch data on nearby repair shops for devices the user requires fixing.
 The API interaction enables the app to provide dynamic content and insights.

+### Techspecs API Integration:
+* The app heavily relies on user input to analyze devices the user owns.
+Users can input jibberish and it is important to validate their inputs.
+We call the TechSpecs API to verify that any device models they put in exist, and throw an error otherwise.
+Refer to the TechSpecs API documentation [here](https://techspecs.readme.io/reference/getting-started-with-your-api-1).

 # Outline
 - `RepairIt/ios/Runner`